responsivedev/examples/README.md

 ### Helm install command failed with 403

-Make sure that your docker credentials are valid, or use `docker logout` to remove them altogether.
+Make sure that your docker credentials are valid, or use `docker logout public.ecr.aws` to remove them altogether.